girllovesrobots/HoloInOne/HoloInOneUnity/readme.md

 Go to File > Build Settings > (reference the picture) and save in a folder (named VSBuild) Go to VSBuild, double click Holo In one.
 Since Unity does not support compilation of Windows specific APIs, we worked around by doing if real app....

-We want these to be on when we upload the app to the HoloLens, so go to Assembly-CSharp, Properties (reference in picture)
+We want these to be on when we upload the app to the HoloLens, so go to Assembly-CSharp, Properties (reference in picture), and add REAL_APP; to the build settings

 ---
 **Requires Microsoft Band to play